 Teachers have the right to assign detention.
 Students not serving detention with the teacher will be referred to the office.
-In School Suspension (ISS) may be assigned to students who fail to serve with teacher assigning the detention, within the required time frame.
-Detention is Monday through Thursday from 3:15 p.m. to 5:00 p.m.
+Behavior Intervention may be assigned to students who fail to serve with the teacher assigning the detention, within the required time frame.

-ISS is a self-contained program within Pillager School that focuses on removing students from the classroom for inappropriate behaviors while continuing to provide educational services at all times.
+BIR is a self-contained program within Pillager School that focuses on removing students from the classroom for inappropriate behaviors while continuing to provide educational services at all times.
 The program is supervised at all times and students are there to get their school work done.
-Upon returning to class after serving their ISS, the student should be caught up with all course work and be able to successfully transition back in to the classroom.
-Students that do not abide by all ISS room rules may be placed on OSS (Out of School Suspension).
+Upon returning to class after serving their time in the Behavior Intervention Room, the student should be caught up with all course work and be able to successfully transition back into the classroom.
+Students that do not abide by all Behavior Intervention room rules may be placed on OSS (Out of School Suspension).